alex3305/forgejo-runner-dind/README.md

 > [!DANGER]
 > IF this value is set incorrectly the container will fail to start.

-#### Docker Log Level
+#### Log Level

-The Docker Daemon log level.
+The general log level where applicable.
 This can be adjusted for testing or when the Docker daemon is too verbose.

 Allowed values: `debug`, `info`, `warn`, `error`, `fatal`